khetanneha/HIV-SIV-TIP-Modeling/HIV-TIP/readme.md

-# Prediction of TIP efficacy in HIV-infected individuals
+# In-silico testing of therapeutic efficacy of HIV-TIP in HIV-infected individuals

-corresponds to Fig. 5G
+* "plot_predict_varySPVL_HIV.m" corresponds to Fig. 5G
+* Folder: "out" contains the data-files